Travis Jankowski Player Props: Rangers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.82 team ERA ranks seventh among all league pitching staffs.
+- The Guardians have a 3.92 team ERA that ranks ninth across all MLB pitching staffs.

-- The Guardians surrender the fourth-fewest home runs in baseball (91 total, one per game).
+- Guardians pitchers combine to surrender the seventh-fewest home runs in baseball (95 total, one per game).

-- Civale (3-2) gets the starting nod for the Guardians in his 10th start of the season.
-He has a 2.56 ERA in 52 2/3 innings pitched, with 44 strikeouts.
+- Williams (1-1 with a 4.01 ERA and 19 strikeouts in 24 2/3 innings pitched) gets the start for the Guardians, his fifth of the season.

-- The righty last pitched on Friday against the Kansas City Royals, when he threw seven scoreless innings while giving up two hits.
+- In his most recent appearance on Saturday, the right-hander went 5 2/3 innings against the Kansas City Royals, allowing three earned runs while surrendering eight hits.

-- The 28-year-old has put up an ERA of 2.56, with 7.5 strikeouts per nine innings, in nine games this season.
-Opponents have a .207 batting average against him.
+- The 23-year-old has an ERA of 4.01, with 6.9 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .225 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.